Welcome!

 Basic Info

-A 2D Adventure Mystery game made in 2 months, for the class GAM 50001 Team Studio 1 @ Lindenwood University.Synopsis: The player is a professional investigator summoned to the remote town of Deadwood to look into a string of inexplicable disappearances.
+A 2D Adventure Mystery game made in 2 months, for the course GAM 50001 Team Studio 1 @ Lindenwood University.Synopsis: The player is a professional investigator summoned to the remote town of Deadwood to look into a string of inexplicable disappearances.
 Deadwood is a small, close-knit town hidden behind an eerie and ominous forest.
 According to Deadwood residents, a malevolent witch makes their home in the woods and despises trespassers of all kinds.
 For this reason, many refuse to venture into the forest, but they do believe the terrifying witch is behind the missing townspeople.
 Through exploration, it is up to the player to discover what happened to the missing people and unravel the mysteries of the witch and Deadwood.I was the programmer and designer for Deadwood, and also led the team as the graduate student of the group comprised of undergraduate students in the adjoined BA Game Design program.
 I guided the team through overall direction, documentation, and gave advice on workflow as well as managing the scope and budget of the project.Made in collaboration with these artists, writers, and designers:

 Kale Stone, Larnell Brouse, Maddie Knemeyer Lynch, Sean Cloutier, and Ty Flynn.